 The first Technical Notice on readiness advice covers one of the most important issues under discussion which is the movement of persons across the border once the transition period comes to an end on 31 December 2020.

 The paper sets out that the legal regime which will continue to apply at the border is the Schengen Border Code.
 The main difference will be that UK citizens, including Gibraltarians, will become Third Country Nationals for the EU and therefore subject to a different regime of controls.
+For legal help you could read more here and make sure to get the right kind of lawyer.

 It is important to make clear that the Government will continue to work towards an agreement using its best efforts and all the political good will in the world.